Energy policy of China: Coal

 Coal remains the foundation of the Chinese energy system, covering close to 70 percent of the country's primary energy needs and representing 80 percent of the fuel used in electricity generation.
 China produces and consumes more coal than any other country.
 Analysis in 2016 shows that China's coal consumption appears to have peaked in 2014.
 According to Global Energy Monitor, China's government has limited the hours of 40% of coal-fired power stations built in 2019, due to overcapacity in electricity generation.

+As part of China's efforts to achieve its pledges of peak coal consumption by 2030 and carbon neutrality by 2060, a nationwide effort to reduce overcapacity resulted in the closure of many small and dirty coal mines.
+Major coal-producingregions like Shaanxi, Inner Mongolia, and Shanxi instituted administrative caps on coal output.
+These measures contributed to electricity outages in several northeastern provinces in September 2021 and a coal shortage elsewhere in China.
+The National Development and Reform Commission responded by relaxing some environmental standards and the government allowed coal-fired power plants to defer tax payments.
+Trade policy was adjusted to permit the importation of a small amount of coal from Australia.
+The energy problems abated in a few weeks.

+In 2023, China accounted for about two-thirds of the global increase in coal capacity, commissioning 47.4 gigawatts (GW) of new coal plants.
+This level of expansion represents the largest annual increase in coal capacity initiated by any country since 2015.